mtlynch/mtlynch.io/_retrospectives/2019-08-02-whatgotdone-month-3.md

 ## Highlights

-* I'm shelving [What Got Done](https://whatgotdone.com), as customers did not seem interested in the idea.
+* I'm shelving [What Got Done](https://whatgotdone.com), as customers seem uninterested in the idea.
-* [Zestful](https://zestfuldata.com) is a great challenge to my tendency to sweat the small stuff.
+* [Zestful](https://zestfuldata.com) has become my greatest challenge in not sweating the small stuff.
 * [Is It Keto](https://isitketo.org) continues growing in the background, with a 22% increase in revenue and a 35% rise in traffic.

 ## Goal Grades